 -Munira.

-“Perhaps they are not the stars, but rather openings in Heaven where the love of our lost ones pours through and shines down upon us to let us know that they are happy.”
+and shines down upon us to let us know that they are happy.”

 - Inuit Legend